ahsouri/ahsouri.github.io/_pages/about.md

 ---
 permalink: /
-title: "A little about me:"
+title: "Here is a little bit about me:"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
- ####
-I am an atmospheric physicist at Harvard-Smithsonian Center for Astrophysics under supervision Dr. Kelly Chance who is one of the pioneers in trace gases retrievals from satellites, and the PI of TEMPO.
+ #### I am an atmospheric physicist at Harvard-Smithsonian Center for Astrophysics under supervision Dr. Kelly Chance who is one of the pioneers in trace gases retrievals from satellites, and the PI of TEMPO. ####
- ####
 I have pursued research on a range of diverse topics, including:

 - Inverse modeling/Data Assimilation including LETKF, 3Dvar, analytical non-linear inversion, multi-sensor/multi-species